Sol Summary – February 14th

 Anomalies in work: None

-Crew Physical Status: All crew in good health.
+Crew Physical Status: Crew feeling good

 Reports to be filed: